AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

 ## Export the Kick-Starts template for Custom Data

-After scanning the information about existing custom fields in you system, you can download a new kick-start template for your import.
+After scanning the information about existing custom fields in your system, you can download a new kick-start template for your import.

 1. Click **Main Menu > Setup** on the upper-right corner of the Workfront interface.